 These diets also eliminate many other foods such as alcohol, foods with mold, food additives, and caffeine.
 The idea is to eliminate the foods completely for a period of time and then add them back one at a time to see how your body reacts.

-IBS and fungal growth
+IBS and gut microbiota

 Yeast overgrowth has been blamed for a number of chronic health conditions with “unexplained clinical symptoms,” including IBS.1,2,6 However, the science that connects the dots between yeast and IBS is limited.6